-(1) The Pro forma column in the consolidated balance sheet data table above reflects the effects of the reversal of the stock-based compensation liability that will occur upon effectiveness of the registration statement of which this prospectus is a part, as if it had occurred on June 30, 2017 (See Note 3 to our consolidated financial statements), and the four-for-one stock split of our common stock effective when we became a Delaware corporation on October 5, 2017, but excludes the 708,000 shares of our Class A common stock issued on September 28, 2017 in connection with our acquisition of Runtime.

-(2) The Pro forma as Adjusted column gives effect to (i) the pro forma adjustments set forth above, (ii) the receipt by us of \$ million in net proceeds from the sale and issuance by us of \$ shares of our Class A common stock offered in this prospectus at an assumed initial public offering price of \$ per share, which is the midpoint of the range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions from this offering and estimated offering expenses paid or payable by us and, (iii) our use of a portion of our net proceeds from this offering to fully repay our term loan and revolving credit facility balance under our Credit Agreement, which had outstanding balances of \$\$2.5 million and \$18.0 million, respectively, as of June 30, 2017.

-(3) Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, which is the midpoint of the range set forth on the cover page of this prospectus, working capital, total assets, and total stockholders' deficit by \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions from this offering.
+- (1) The Pro forma column in the consolidated balance sheet data table above reflects the effects of the reversal of the stock-based compensation liability that will occur upon effectiveness of the registration statement of which this prospectus is a part, as if it had occurred on June 30, 2017 (See Note 3 to our consolidated financial statements), and the four-for-one stock split of our common stock effective when we became a Delaware corporation on October 5, 2017, but excludes the 708,000 shares of our Class A common stock issued on September 28, 2017 in connection with our acquisition of Runtime. - (2) The Pro forma as Adjusted column gives effect to (i) the pro forma adjustments set forth above, (ii) the receipt by us of \$85.9 million in net proceeds from the sale and issuance by us of \$,065,004 shares of our Class A common stock offered in this prospectus at an assumed initial public offering price of \$12.00 per share, which is the midpoint of the range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions from this offering axpenses paid or payable by us (other than \$0.9 million of such offering expenses paid by us on or before June 30, 2017) and, (iii) our use of a portion of our net proceeds from this offering to fully repay our term loan and revolving credit facility balance under our Credit Agreement, which had outstanding balances of \$52.5 million and \$18.0 million, respectively, as of June 30, 2017. - (3) Each \$1.00 increase or decrease in the assumed initial public offering price of \$12.00 per share, which is the midpoint of the range set forth on the cover page of this prospectus, would increase or decrease, as applicable, the pro forma as adjusted cash and cash equivalents, working capital, total assets, and total stockholders' deficit by \$7.5 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions from this offering.
 The pro forma as adjusted information presented in the consolidated balance sheet data is illustrative only and will change based on the actual initial public offering price and other terms of this offering determined at pricing.